 \subsubsection{Groups of diffeomorphisms of a Cantor set}

 We can naturally apply Theorem \ref{Tits} to groups of diffeomorphisms of a Cantor subset of the real line.
 This kind of group has been studied for exemple in \cite{FN} and \cite{MM}.
-We refer to these references for the precise definitions.
-Let us simply recall here that a metric space $K$ is a Cantor set if it is infinite, any of its points is an accumulation point and it is totally disconnected, and that a diffeomorphism of a Cantor of $\R$ is an homeomorphisms which is locally the restriction of a diffeomorphism.
+We refer to these articles for precise definitions.
+Let us simply recall here that a metric space $K$ is a Cantor set if it is infinite, any of its points is an accumulation point and it is totally disconnected, and that a diffeomorphism of a Cantor set of $\R$ is a homeomorphism which is locally the restriction of a diffeomorphism.
 In particular it is locally monotonic.
-Finally we recall that if $K$ is the standard ternary Cantor then its group of diffeomorphisms is the Thompson group $V$.\\
+Finally we recall that if $K$ is the standard ternary Cantor set then its group of diffeomorphisms is Thompson's group $V$.\\

 The following result is an immediate corollary of Theorem \ref{Tits}.